 Table 4b shows the impact of these changes on the volume of offences.
-Overall since the year ending March 2003, the two series have declined at a similar rate (45% for police recorded crime and 46% for CSEW crimes).
-A similar rate of decline was also the case in the first few years immediately after the implementation of the NCRS (year ending March 2003 to the year ending March 2008), when police recorded crime dropped 20% and CSEW crime decreased 16%.
+Overall, since the year ending March 2003, the two series have declined at a similar rate (45% for police recorded crime and 46% for CSEW crimes).
+A similar rate of decline was also the case in the first few years immediately following the implementation of the NCRS (year ending March 2003 to the year ending March 2008), when police recorded crime dropped 20% and CSEW crime decreased 16%.

-Since then however, the rate of decline has varied.
-For the following five years (up until the year ending March 2013), the two dropped at markedly different rates, with police recorded crime showing a notably faster rate of decline (32%) compared to the CSEW (19%).
-Since then, the trends have switched completely, with police recorded crime showing no decrease, and the CSEW decreasing 20%).
+Since then, however, the rate of decline has varied.
+For the following 5 years (up until the year ending March 2013), the two dropped at markedly different rates, with police recorded crime showing a notably faster rate of decline (32%) compared to the CSEW (19%).
+Since then, the trends have switched completely, with police recorded crime showing an increase of 19% and the CSEW decreasing by 31%.

-Table 4b: Volume and percentage reduction in comparable crime categories, years ending March 2003, 2008, 2013 and 20161
+Table 4b: Volume and percentage reduction in comparable crime categories, years ending March 2003, 2008, 2013 and 20171